-To promote optimum health and quality of life, it is critical that all Canadians, with or without a disability, fully engage in physical activity.
-In light of documented declines in physical activity and increasing rates of obesity, depression, and related health issues both nationally and globally, CS4L and LTAD fulfil the need to promote the well-being of all Canadians through physical activity and sport.
-CS4L and LTAD also support the United Nations Convention on the Rights of Persons with Disabilities, which stipulates governments will promote sport and recreational activity for persons with disabilities.
+To promote optimum health and quality of life, it is critical that all Canadians, with or without diverse abilities, fully engage in physical activity.
+In light of documented declines in physical activity and increasing rates of obesity, depression, and related health issues both nationally and globally, Sport for Life and LTD fulfil the need to promote the well-being of all Canadians through physical activity and sport.
+Sport for Life and LTD also support the United Nations Convention on the Rights of Persons with Disabilities, which stipulates governments will promote sport and recreational activity for persons with disabilities.2

-Through LTAD, Canadians with a disability might train to achieve excellence in high performance sport, or they might choose to pursue the many benefits that come with being active in physical activity.
-The purpose of LTAD is to support each person's aims by providing a suitable and recognizable pathway for them to engage in activity and pursue their goals using logical guidelines for training, competition, and recovery.
+Through LTD, Canadians with diverse abilities might train to achieve excellence in high performance sport, or they might choose to pursue the many benefits that come with being active in physical activity.
+The purpose of LTD is to support each person's aims by providing a suitable and recognizable pathway for them to engage in activity and pursue their goals using logical guidelines for training, competition, and recovery.

-UN Convention on the Rights of Persons with Disabilities (Article 30).
+2 UN Convention on the Rights of Persons with Disabilities (Article 30).

-Opportunities for Athletes with Disabilities
+Opportunities for All

-In the course of recent decades, a vast array of sports and physical activities traditionally available only to able-bodied athletes have become accessible to persons with disabilities at both the recreational and competitive levels (see panel below).
-Some individuals may have been born with a congenital disability, while others may have acquired their disabilities later in life.
-Regardless of the origin of their ability or disability, Canadians who pursue sport and physical activity deserve to have a pathway to help them achieve their goals, whether they pursue excellence and high performance or simply aim to be active for life.
+In the course of recent decades, a vast array of sports and physical activities traditionally available only to able-bodied athletes have become accessible to persons with diverse abilities at both the recreational and competitive levels (see panel below).
+Some individuals may have been born with a congenital impairment, while others may have acquired their diverse abilities later in life.
+Regardless of the origin of their ability or impairment, Canadians who pursue sport and physical activity deserve to have a pathway to help them achieve their goals, whether they pursue excellence and high performance or simply aim to be active for life.